DillanImans/dillanimans/README.md

 ## About Me
 > [ORCID](https://orcid.org/0009-0005-0652-7481) &nbsp; · &nbsp; [LinkedIn](https://www.linkedin.com/in/dillanimans/) &nbsp; · &nbsp; [CV](DillanImansCV.pdf)

-Medical AI Research Engineer with first-author publications at IEEE BIBM 2025 and Diagnostics, specializing in medical image segmentation, multimodal learning, and clinical AI deployment across brain MRI, retinal imaging, and surgical vision, with additional experience in genomics and proteomics.
-Incoming MSc AI for Biomedicine and Healthcare at UCL.
+Medical AI Researcher with first-author publications at IEEE BIBM 2025 and Diagnostics, specializing in multimodal learning and clinical AI deployment across diagnostic imaging and surgical vision, with additional experience in genomics and proteomics.
+Incoming M.Sc.
+AI in Biomedicine at the Technical University of Munich.
 Reach me at [dillanimansbusiness@gmail.com](mailto:dillanimansbusiness@gmail.com)

 ### 🫀 Interests
 - Medical Imaging AI, Surgical Vision, AI for Low-Resource Settings